-By Allison Spangler, Head of Resource Management at Surrey Translation Bureau
+By Allison Spangler, former Head of Resource Management at Surrey Translation Bureau

 As Head of Resource Management at Surrey Translation Bureau, I always have an inbox full of CVs.
 I make sure to vet them carefully, but with so many to view, I normally scan for a few key points before diving into the details.
 The points I look for straightaway include things like language combinations (many CVs omit language combinations all together!), number of years’ experience, proof of experience in the translation industry (if you are a student or just starting out, try pro-bono work or getting stuck in to some webinars to show you’re keen to learn), specialisms and CAT tools (yes, most of the work we do requires them although there can be exceptions).